Preparing for fresher year

 How to make friends (even before you arrive!)

 Official Facebook groups run by Chichester are a great way to make friends.
-I managed to find course friends and flat mates on the Facebook group before I arrived.
+Before I arrived, I found course friends and flatmates on the Facebook group.

 Although it’s difficult, it is important, especially in the first few weeks, to push yourself out of your comfort zone and start a conversation with someone.
 You never know, that hello could lead to an amazing friendship!